Combination Chemotherapy Has Potential as Standard Treatment for Gastric Cancer

-A combination of S-1 and cisplatin chemotherapy may become the first-line therapy for patients with advanced gastric cancer.
-These findings were recently published in Lancet Oncology.
+A combination of S-1 and chemotherapy may become the first-line therapy for patients with advanced gastric cancer.
+These findings were initially published in Lancet Oncology and updated and most recently at the January 2021 ASCO GI Annual Meeting.
+(1,3)

 Gastric cancer forms in the tissues and lining of the stomach.
 The cause of gastric cancer is unknown.
-It is estimated that approximately 21,500 new cases of gastric cancer will occur in 2008, and the disease will be responsible for 10,800 deaths within the United States.
-Current treatment options include surgery, chemotherapy, and radiation.
+It is estimated that approximately 22,000 people are diagnosed with gastric cancer annually in the United Stated and over half will succumb to their disease.
+Current treatment options include surgery and systemic treatment with precision cancer medicines and immunotherapy in selected individuals.
 Research is ongoing to determine which therapy or combination of therapy can produce the best outcome while still being tolerable for the patient.

 This recent study conducted in Japan enrolled 305 gastric cancer patients who had never received chemotherapy.
 The goal was to determine if chemotherapy with S-1 plus cisplatin was superior to treatment with S-1 alone.
-S-1 is a combination drug that is taken orally (see Related News).
-It is a combination of the agents tegafur, 5-chloro-2, 4-dihydroxypyridine, and oxonic acid.
 Cisplatin is a platinum-based drug that is given by infusion and is frequently used to treat a variety of different cancers.

 Patients in the trial were randomly assigned to receive either S-1 alone or S-1 plus cisplatin.
 The researchers evaluated the following: overall survival rates between the two groups, the number of patients who responded to their therapy, and overall safety.
 Final analysis was based on 148 patients who received S-1 plus cisplatin and 150 patients who received S-1 alone.